 - require access to health information only, where the person accessing the data is involved in the clinical service provision in that clinical area

-- involve administration of low risk procedures (e.g., surveys, questionnaires, etc.) not as part of clinical care and not involving vulnerable participants
+- involve administration of low risk procedures (e.g. interviews, questionnaires, etc.) not as part of clinical care and not involving vulnerable participants

 - observation only of clinical processes by members of the clinical team.

-Applicants should be aware that during the expedited ethical review, reviewers may recommend that the application is referred to the committee for full review.
+During the expedited ethical review, reviewers may recommend that the application is referred to the Committee for full review.

-Any research not qualifying for an expedited review will be placed on the next AHREC agenda for review by the Committee.
+Any research not qualifying for an expedited review will be placed on the next AHREC agenda for review at a Committee meeting.
 Each application will be reviewed by two Committee members prior to the meeting, and an outcome determined after Committee discussion of the application.
-After each AHREC meeting the ethics administrators will inform PIs of the Committee decision within five working days of the Committee meeting.
+After each AHREC meeting the Ethics Administrators will inform PIs of the Committee decision within five working days.
 The turnaround time for applications is usually about four weeks from the time of submission of the application.

-For any queries about an application to the AHREC, please contact an Administrator in the University of Auckland Office of Research Strategy and Integrity Ethics Team.
+For any queries about an AHREC application, please contact an Administrator in the Ethics and Integrity Team.

-Should you need any advice and guidance regarding your application, please make an appointment to speak with an ethics advisor in the Office of the Research Strategy and Integrity well before the submission closing dates (see submission closing dates below).
+Should you need any advice and guidance regarding your application, please make an appointment to speak with an ethics advisor well before the submission closing dates (see submission closing dates below).

 Dr Elizabeth Visser